State Route (SR) 152 New Trade Corridor Project

 • Improve mobility between the Bay Area, Salinas Valley, and Central Valley

-• Improve reliability of travel times
+• Improve the reliability of travel times

 • Reduce traffic congestion